Language examinations

 The CIOL ITG C2 Certified English Test is specifically for candidates whose English is not their first language.

-The basic descriptors for level C2 are provided below.
+The basic descriptors for C2 are provided below.

 C2 descriptions

-Within 10 working days of taking your test, you will receive the following:
+Within 10 working days of your assessment, you will receive the following:

 • All candidates: A score report based on the CEFR levels for spoken English.

-• C1-level candidates: Although not achieving the requirements for ITG, CIOL will still award the 'Professional English Speaker' designation, a digital certificate, and a permanent listing on the Certified English Register.
+• C1 candidates: Although not achieving the Level C2 requirements for ITG, CIOL will still award the 'Professional English Speaker' designation, a digital certificate, and a permanent listing on the Certified English Register.
+C1 candidates will also receive feedback on their performance.

 • The 'Professional English Speaker' designation satisfies the language evidence needed for Associate Member (ACIL) or Member (MCIL), depending on experience (membership fees apply; a discount is available on your first year for having achieved the 'Professional English Speaker' designation).